divsmith/chatroom-api/README.md

 Code coverage results can be viewed by running `vendor/bin/codecept run unit --coverage`

-Integration tests can be run by importing `postman_integration_tests.json` into Postman.
-Add a `url` environment variable that corresponds to the local base url that the chatroom server is running on, then run the `Chatroom Tests` collection.
+Integration tests can be run by importing `postman_integration_tests.json` into Postman. **Add a `url` environment variable** to Postman that corresponds to the local base url that the chatroom server is running on, then run the `Chatroom Tests` collection.
 All Postman tests are pre-configured with the appropriate `token` header.

 ## Endpoints